Sevdaliza: "Human"

 Sevdaliza appears to be a satyr and an erotic dancer performing in a semi-abandoned large building with classical detailing in front of an audience sitting on a mezzanine.
 The audience consists of only men, who are clearly wealthy, being served food and receiving this seemingly private and exclusive performance.
 The time and place that this is occurring remains ambiguous, mostly because of the mysteriousness of Sevdaliza's semi-mythological character, who is dancing on dirt that has been plowed as in preparation for an animal race.
 Additionally, her outfit recalls that of Debra Paget in the 1959 film The Indian Tomb, a nod to old Hollywood nostalgia and popular roles women play catering to male sexual desire.
 The audience members sweat and watch cautiously, as if scared of her.
 Her video on YouTube is accompanied by the quote, 'the basic human need to be watched was once satisfied by god'.
-There is an official rendition of the song in Portuguese.
+There is an official rendition of the song in Brazilian-Portuguese.
 The video for Human was directed by Emmanuel Adjei.